ElementalMP4/ALISON-V2/README.md

 ### Running

-ALISON is a smarty so she will automatically create her databases.
+ALISON is a smarty, so she will automatically create her databases.
 You will however need to provide her with a configuration file.

 Your config file needs to be called `AlisonConfig.properties` and it needs to be placed at either the root of the project, or directly next to a compiled jar.
 It should contain these fields: